sudeto/read-time/README.md

 ## API Docs
 Check out our [API Documentation](https://sudeto-services.onrender.com/api-docs/) to interact with our API with sample data, and check sample responses
+> **⚠️ NOTIFICATION: You may experience a delay in opening our API Docs page due to server spin-downs by our cloud services.**

 ## Sample Request & Response
 #### REQUEST